 In exceptional circumstances, if a student believes that a grade is unjustified, the following appeal process can be followed.
 An attempt must be made to resolve the matter in a face-to-face meeting with the faculty member.
 If the student believes that the situation has not been resolved, the student may meet with the Department Chair (or the Vice President for Academic Affairs if the faculty member is also the Department Chair.)
-If the student continues to believe that the resolution is not satisfactory, he/she may appeal in writing to the Vice President for Academic Affairs.
+If the student continues to believe that the resolution is not satisfactory, he/she may appeal in writing to the Vice President for Academic Affairs using the designated Student Appeal form on the Caldwell Portal.
 The appeal will then be heard by the Academic Foundations Committee which may request oral testimony from the parties involved.
 The final decision will then be made by the faculty members of the Academic Foundations Committee.
 If the faculty member is not available to participate in the appeal process, the department chair shall act as surrogate for the faculty member in the appeal process.
 At all times, the burden of proof is on the student to demonstrate that the final grade does not accurately reflect the student's performance in the course.